'Highly likely' Russia poisoned ex-spy, UK's Prime Minister says

 In a strongly worded statement to the House of Commons that is likely to plunge UK-Russia relations to a new low, May said the "military grade" nerve agent used in the attack had been identified as Novichok, a substance developed in the Soviet Union in the 1970s.

-May said that the Russian ambassador has been summoned to the UK Foreign Office to explain whether the attack was "a direct action by the Russian state," or the result of the Russian government "losing control" of its stock nerve agents.
+May said the Russian ambassador has been summoned to the UK Foreign Office to explain whether the attack was "a direct action by the Russian state," or the result of the Russian government "losing control" of its stock nerve agents.

 "Should there be no credible response, we will conclude that this action amounts to an unlawful use of force by the Russian state against the United Kingdom," May said.

 "This attempted murder using a weapons-grade nerve agent in a British town was not just a crime against the Skripals.
 It was an indiscriminate and reckless act against the United Kingdom, putting the lives of innocent civilians at risk.
-And we will not tolerate such a brazen attempt to murder innocent civilians on our soil. "
+And we will not tolerate such a brazen attempt to murder innocent civilians on our soil."

+Exactly how Britain might respond to evidence that implicated Moscow in the attack remains unclear.
+Possible options might include the expulsion of Russian diplomats and UK-based pro-Kremlin oligarchs, financial restrictions on figures linked to the Kremlin, and diplomatic efforts involving EU and US allies.

+White House press secretary Sarah Sanders described the episode as an outrage, calling it "reckless, indiscriminate and irresponsible," though she refused to blame Russia for the attack.

+"We stand with our ally and fully support them and are ready if we can be of any assistance to them," she added.

-Russian Foreign Ministry spokeswoman Maria Zakharova dismissed May's comments, telling CNN: "This is a circus show in the British parliament."
+Russian Foreign Ministry spokeswoman Maria Zakharova dismissed May's comments, telling CNN: "This is a circus show in the British Parliament."

 "The conclusion is obvious," she continued.
 "This is another information and political campaign based on provocation.

-"Before composing new fairy tales, let someone in the Kingdom tell you about how the previous ones about Litvinenko, Berezovsky, Perepilichny and many others ended," she said, referring to other Russians who died in mysterious circumstances in the UK.
+"Before composing new fairy tales, let someone in the kingdom tell you about how the previous ones about Litvinenko, Berezovsky, Perepilichny and many others ended," she said, referring to other Russians who died in mysterious circumstances in the UK.

+Speaking from Moscow before May made her statement, Russian President Vladimir Putin said the UK should "get to the bottom" of what happened to the former spy in the English city of Salisbury before talking to him, according to the state-run RIA news agency.

+Putin was replying to a BBC journalist who asked if Russia was responsible for the attack.
+According to RIA, he replied: "Get to the bottom of [things] there, and then we will discuss this with you."

 May: Attack took place against backdrop of 'Russian state aggression'